 If your meter has a keypad, all you need to do is press ‘9’.
 From there, you'll see 'Volume' and a reading followed by 'm3'.

 How do you read a smart meter with a and b button?

 If your meter has ‘A’ and ‘B’ buttons, press the 'A' button until you see 'Credit On', then press it again to show 'Meter Index', and again to show your readings.

 If your meter has a left arrow, a circle and a right arrow, just press the middle button to show your reading.

-If your meter has 3 square red buttons, these may or may not be labeled ‘A’, ‘B’, and ‘C’.
+If your meter has 3 square red buttons, these may or may not be labelled ‘A’, ‘B’, and ‘C’.
 Press the ‘A’ or left button to see your reading.

 If your meter has an orange and a blue arrow to the right of the screen, press the orange button to see your reading.

 If your meter has two white buttons to the right of your display, press the right button to see your reading.
-This might be labeled ‘OK’ or have an arrow printed on it.
+This might be labelled ‘OK’ or have an arrow printed on it.

 How to read a smart electric meter

 When noting your electricity reading, there’s an important distinction between gas readings.
 Electricity readings end with a ‘kWh’, though the rule of ignoring the numbers after the decimal place still applies.

 Again, the most common type of meter interface is the keypad, and pressing 9 on will show you your reading.

-Your meter may also have two buttons, one labeled ‘Reconnect’ and one labeled ‘Display Select.
-Press the ‘Display Select’ button until you see the number that has ‘KWH’ after it.
+Your meter may also have two buttons, one labelled ‘Reconnect’ and one labelled ‘Display Select.
+Press the ‘Display Select’ button until you see the number that has ‘kWh’ after it.
 This is your electricity reading.

 If your meter has an ‘A’ and ‘B’ button, press ‘A’ until you get to TOTAL ACT IMPORT.
 The number below this is your electricity reading.